EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-negotiateaction/authentication-negotiateaction.md

 This is the default group that is chosen when the authentication succeeds in addition to extracted groups.

 <b>keytab</b>
-The path to the keytab file
+The path to the keytab file that is used to decrypt kerberos tickets presented to Netscaler.
+If keytab is not available, domain/username/password can be specified in the negotiate action configuration

 <b>kcdSPN</b>
 Host SPN extracted from keytab file.

+<b>NTLMPath</b>
+The path to the site that is enabled for NTLM authentication, including FQDN of the server.
+This is used when clients fallback to NTLM.

 <b>stateflag</b>